Tracks of the Virtual Conference ESTSS 2021

 Increasing evidence is emerging that children and adolescents face particular mental health challenges related to the COVID-19 pandemic.
 Several factors, including closure of schools, reduced social contact with friends, strained family relationships, and reduced access to mental health services may all have exacerbated the stressful impact of the pandemic on young people’s development.
 Moreover, young people may have experienced traumatic bereavement, domestic violence, or a family breakdown during the pandemic.
 Speakers may wish to address risk factors, mechanisms, impacts, or interventions related to the pandemic and Child and Adolescent mental health in relation to psychotraumatology.

 Since the pandemic began in March 2020, healthcare professionals have been in the public eye more than ever.
 For months, healthcare professionals’ resilience has been challenged due to burdensome circumstances.
 For example, physical exhaustion as a result of increased workload; high risk of becoming infected with the virus and colleagues falling ill; and reduced social support due to self-isolation may all have had a unique impact on healthcare workers.
 Moreover, healthcare professionals have an increased risk of secondary traumatic stress pertaining to suffering, death, and ethical dilemmas.
 Healthcare professionals are, therefore, especially vulnerable to mental health problems, including burnout, anxiety, depression, and insomnia.
-Self-care for healthcare professionals can be complex and challenging, given that people in these roles may prioritize the needs of others over their own needs.
+Self-care for healthcare professionals can be complex and challenging, given that people in these roles may prioritise the needs of others over their own needs.
 Strategies and tools have been developed since the start of the pandemic to improve healthcare professionals’ coping strategies.
 We invite speakers to address ways in which the pandemic has caused physically and mentally demanding circumstances for healthcare professionals and how these circumstances have resulted in aversive mental health effects.
 Furthermore, we are interested in what strategies and tools have been developed for healthcare professionals to cope with pandemic-related stressors.

 Other specific populations